singlemolecules/sojourner.org/index.md

 We have applied performance enhancement strategies and graphical interface solutions available in R for a better use experience.
 This include,

-1)   Parallel computation using parallel [ ] package and C implementation of the time restricting functions using Rcpp [ ] package to enhance the performance of the code.
+1)   Parallel computation using parallel package and C implementation of the time restricting functions using Rcpp package to enhance the performance of the code.

 2)   For ease-of-use purpose, we have implemented a graphical user interface (GUI) for most frequently used functions using Shinny package.
 It can be independently hosted as sever or launch from an R console for people who doesn’t usually use command line.

 3)   We also have implemented supports for multiple trackers for convenience.
-It currently include Diatrack [ ], ImageJ plugin Particle Tracker[ ] and TrackMate[ ], MatLab based SLIMfast[ ] and u-track[ ].
+It currently include Diatrack, ImageJ plugin Particle Tracker and TrackMate, MatLab based SLIMfast and u-track.
 Further supports can be easily added because of simple data structure we used.